merenlab/merenlab.org/_posts/miscellaneous/2017-02-05-zhou-salmonella.md

 {:.notice}
 **A self-correction ~2 hours after posting this online:** I wrote the sentence above, posted the blog online.
 Then [Aaron Darling](http://darlinglab.org/){:target="_blank"} appeared in my mind out of nowhere, and said "*it is already published, Meren, pre-prints **are** publications*".
 Yes, it is so true.
 Thanks, Aaron.
 But isn't it funny how much we shoot ourselves in the foot by assuming that the status *'published'* is some holy and magical designation that can only be assigned by journals *we* created by submitting our best work?
 Yes.
 No. This work is already published. *Well, but it is not peer-reviewed, Meren*.
 Fine, it is not yet peer-reviewed, but you know what, when I really think about it, I feel much better about it than I feel about some of the peer-reviewed work out there without any raw data.
 So that's that.
 Here I apologize for unintentionally making it sound as if pre-prints are any lesser publications, and punish myself with ten push-ups. *Proceeds to pay his debt*.

-The real reason I decided to take a better look at this study by writing a blog post was this gorgeous figure:
+Well, the real reason I decided to take a better look at this study by writing a blog post was in fact this gorgeous figure:

 [![Zhemin_et_al_anvio]({{images}}/zhemin_et_al_anvio.png)]({{images}}/zhemin_et_al_anvio.png){:.center-img .width-60}